anonymous-animals/gitwrap-backend/planning/crud-functionality.md

 # CRUD

-## Full CRUD Functionality for one item ---> maybe for the users/secret santa group?
+## Full CRUD Functionality for one item

-C- create a person, and the categories they hold
-R - Read their categories and suggested items
-U - Update categories/name of person
-D - delete categories/person

-## CRUD for gifts  - MVP
+MVP - GIFTS :
-C - create a gift
+C - a user can create a gift
+CREATE - '/add-gift'
-R - see list of all gifts
+R - a user can see a list of gifts
+INDEX - '/category/:category'
+SHOW - '/gifts/:id'
-U - update a gift option (ie price)
+U - a user can update the show page for a gift
+UPDATE - '/gifts/:id' (shows as modal on show page)
-D - delete a gift
+D - a user can delete a gift
+DEELETE - '/gifts/:id' (shows as a button on show page)

-## CRUD for user (session and usernames for login) - gold
+## CRUD functionality for user login- SILVER

+SILVER - USER LOGIN:
-C - create a user login
+C- a user can create a user profile and login credentials R - a user can view their favorites list
-U - update user credentials
-D - delete user login
+U - a user can update the gifts shown in their favorites list D - a user can delete the gifts shown in their favorites list